leechee/Twilight/README.md

-# Introduction

-After playing video games all my life and being inspired by devlogs on YouTube, I decided to seriously try out game dev for the first time.
-One of my favorite games is Hollow Knight, so for my first project, my goal is to make a basic 2D action adventure utilizing PaperZD in Unreal Engine 5.

 ## Overall To-do List

 - [ ] Learn Aesprite so I can blend animations so only the above half sprite performs the animation attack override <br>